-So after wandering through Loblaws and Independent stores near my home, this time of year is schizophrenic since it is Halloween season.
+So, after wandering through Loblaws and Independent stores near my home, this time of year is schizophrenic since it is Halloween season.
 However, Christmas is here now.
 Christmas almost intervened into Thanksgiving.
 The Canadian Tire was putting their Christmas section in the Friday before Thanksgiving.
 Costco already had a Christmas section in September.

 Why now?
 Better still, why so darn much?
 Why has a relatively crucial religious period (remember Easter is more important (sorry folks, those are the rules)) turned into an excuse to vomit money worse than someone who has eaten a one-month bad turkey?

 One thing you should have put together by now is your Christmas plan.
-Remember your project needs to include the whole season, not just the day because money gets blown on presents and food, booze, and travel (and sometimes that is more than the presents).
+Remember, your project needs to include the whole season, not just the day because money gets blown on presents and food, booze, and travel (and sometimes that is more than the presents).

 Are you going to travel?
 Do you have a budget set up?
 Are you driving?
 What is your guess on how much gas is going to cost?
-My guess would be at least $1.00 a litre, folks, keep that in mind.

 The easiest way to hemorrhage money is to start Christmas shopping without a plan.
 Get that plan together and start planning for this happy season (ho ho ho and all that crap).
 Remember last Christmas?

 Yes, I am grinchy.
 Hopefully, my heart will go three sizes one day!

 I seem to do this a lot, so here are my Christmas wishes from years gone by:

 - Joyeux noël 2023 Enjoy your Family, Friends and Festivities.
 If you are working today, thank you.
 If you are alone, it will get better.